-While a 2009 report put out by the Department of Clinical and Experimental Medicine at the University of Naplesclaims that “Most of the CO2 in a carbonated beverage does not actually reach the stomach,” both the Mayo Clinic and Johns Hopkins Medicine say that carbonated beverages can increase gas in the digestive system.
+While a 2009 report put out by the Departmental of Clinical and Experimental Medicine at the University of Naples claims that “Most of the CO2 in a carbonated beverage does not actually reach the stomach,” both the Mayo Clinic and Johns Hopkins Medicine say that carbonated beverages can increase gas in the digestive system.

 The answer gets more intricate when you add sugar and artificial sweeteners into the mix.